giancambo/benperk.github.io/msdn/2018/2018-06-how-to-add-a-host-json-file-to-an-azure-function.md

 # How to add a HOST.JSON file to an Azure Function

-I have written numerous articles about Azure Functions, view them here.
+I have written numerous articles about Azure Functions, view them [here][LINK1].

 The fact is, the HOST.JSON file is created for you when the Azure Function App is created originally/initially and it does not need to be added.
 I expected to see it when I expanded the View Files for the Function, see Figure 1, but it was not there.

 ![How to add a HOST.JSON file to an Azure Function][FIGURE1]